davidgasquez/handbook/Open Data Protocol.md

-# Open Data Protocol
+# Open Data

-Imagine a decentralized, distributed and permission-less protocol where we could collaborate on data the same way we collaborate on Open Source code.
+> Imagine a decentralized, distributed and permission-less protocol where we could collaborate on datasets the same way we collaborate on Open Source code.

+## Motivation
 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As such, it is an area where individual [[incentives]] collide with collective ones.
 As an organization, [spending time curating and maintaining a dataset for other companies to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data) unless that's how you make money.

-We've seen what [Open Data can do for us](https://ourworldindata.org/).
+On the other hand, we've seen what [Open Data can do for us](https://ourworldindata.org/).
 Used properly, data is a great tool to educate and [[Coordination | coordinate]] people.

-We need better protocols and mechanisms to fund and improve the open data ecosystem.
+**We need better protocols and mechanisms to fund and improve the open data ecosystem**.
 The great news is that we now have a lot of web3 organizations [thinking about data](https://docs.indexcoop.com/our-products/data-economy-index-data), [[Incentives]] and [[Governance]].

 How would the protocol look like?
 Let me share how I see it:
 - The protocol should make possible creating, curating and sharing open datasets.